rhitambanerjee/FlutterApp/README.md

 ## For Running the application

 - git clone the repository
-- Go to your project folder
+- Go to your project folder and open the project with vscode
-- Then execute the command "flutter run"
+- Then execute the command "flutter run" in the terminal to launch the project